 As of July 7, 2020, Team GO Rocket hot air balloons now spawn on the map like Pokémon encounters.
 These hot air balloons operate in the same way as invaded PokéStops, allowing players to challenge Team GO Rocket Grunts, Executives, and even Giovanni himself, all without the need to travel to PokéStops.

-What is Team Go Rocket anyway?
+What is Team GO Rocket anyway?

 Based on the original antagonists of Pokémon, Team Rocket is an infamous criminal organization led by Giovanni.
 The group seeks to steal valuable Pokémon and force those Pokémon to further Giovanni's endeavors.
-In Pokémon Go, the group is much of the same, known as Team Go Rocket.
+In Pokémon Go, the group is much of the same, known as Team GO Rocket.
 Basically, they're the bad guys who've been missing from the game since day one.
-They're here now, and once a month, you can complete a Special Research to take on their leader, Giovanni and potentially rescue a Legendary Shadow Pokémon from him.
+They're here now, and once a month, you can complete a Special Research line to take on their leader, Giovanni and potentially rescue a Legendary Shadow Pokémon from him.